Looking to have your resume professionally written? Not sure how to go about finding a great resume writer or what it should cost?

 Another reason for dislike is that the “resume review” that prospects receive in most cases wasn’t personally completed by a real person.
-These companies sometimes “trick” prospects into thinking there’s something wrong with there resume.
+These companies sometimes “trick” prospects into thinking there’s something wrong with their resume.
 When, in fact, this might not always be true.
 Lastly, the person who “reviewed your resume” is actually a salesperson.

 A free resume review is nice.
 But, there’s rarely real value in them unless they are specific to you.
 An honest resume company will provide you with specific examples of what IS working for you and what needs to be improved - not a canned response.

 At this point, you want to know whether hiring a professional resume writer is right for you.
 So, let’s look at some of the pros of hiring a resume writer.

 First, a professional writer can help you avoid some of the biggest resume mistakes.
 A skilled writer is knowledgeable about hiring practices and knows about some of the advanced writing techniques affecting today’s resumes.
 For example, resume writers know that complying with ATS software is a mandatory requirement for anyone conducting a job search.